Skip to content

 South Carolina Electrical Contractor License

-The SC Contractors Licensing Board issues electrical contractor licenses as a subclassification of the mechanical contractor license (SC Code 40-11-410).
-Companies performing electrical installations on projects valued at $5,000 or more must hold this license.
+SC electrical contractor licenses are issued by the Contractors Licensing Board (CLB) as the "Electrical" (EL) subclassification of the mechanical contractor license under SC Code § 40-11-410.
+Any company performing electrical installations on projects valued at more than $10,000 needs this license.

 Official links